 From: Calgary, AB, Canada

 The group's self-titled, debut LP was issued towards the end of 1969 and includes the excellent 'Lazerander Filcny' and 'Close The Barn Door'.
-Soon after its release the band began to splinter when Abbott left and was replaced by Dorn Beattie (vocals).
-This lineup did begin work on a 2nd LP, but it was never finished.
+Soon after its release, the band began to splinter when Abbott left and was replaced by Dorn Beattie (vocals).
+This lineup did begin work on a 2nd album, but it was never finished.
 They eventually changed their name to Painter and released one album before mutating into the hard rock act Hammersmith.

 (Original 45 Label: RCA Victor Canada International 57-3447, A - November, 1967)